GaliGit2/Perion-HomeTest/README.md

 ## Perion - Automation Home Test ##

 This project contains UI automation test and manual test cases.
-The tests are written in Python using Behave (BDD) and Selenium WebDriver, and follow the Page Object Model (POM).
+The tests are written in Python using Behave (BDD) and Selenium WebDriver.

 ## Instructions ##
 1. Clone the repository: